Hotel Imperial and environmental protection

 “Environmental awareness is not only a priority, it has also become a trend today”, says Imperial General Manager Mario Habicher.
 “It is not surprising therefore that international media, such as the renowned BBC Newsnight, are interested in the green line of luxury hotels.
 Guests of deluxe hotels not only appreciate this commitment, they also support it actively. “

-Examples for environmental protection at Hotel Imperial, Vienna
+Examples for environmental protection measures at the Hotel Imperial:

-- Heat recycling from air conditioning saves 70,000 kilowatt hours per year accounting for an annual heat consumption of some 10,000 Viennese households
+• Heat recycling from air conditioning saves 70,000 kilowatt hours per year equaling an annual heat consumption of some 10,000 Viennese households.

-If you savour coffee at the Viennese Hotel Imperial, you can do that with a clear conscience.
-The Luxury Collection Hotels commit themselves to sustainability by offering Meinl organic FAIRTRADE coffee.
+If you savor coffee at the Viennese Hotel Imperial, you can do that with a clear conscience.
+The Luxury Collection Hotel on Vienna’s Ring Boulevard commits itself to sustainability by offering Meinl organic FAIRTRADE coffee.

 - FAIRTRADE cooperatives commit themselves to environmentally compatible and resource-saving farming methods, emphasizing the prevention of environmental burdens for nature and coffee.